Register your tourist accommodation

-- unusual lodgings (for example, yurts, domes or camping trailers)
+- unusual lodgings (like yurts, domes and camping trailers)

 You get a registration number when you register your tourist accommodation (keep the number for your records).
 You need the registration number to list your accommodation on booking platforms (like Airbnb, Booking.com, Expedia and Vrbo).
 You also need it to participate in provincial government tourism programs and marketing (like the Doers & Dreamers Travel Guide and novascotia.com).

 Transferring a registration number to a new owner

-If you’re selling an already registered tourist accommodation you can’t transfer the registration to the new owners.
-The new owners need to register the tourist accommodation before they start operating the accommodation.
+If you’re selling an already registered tourist accommodation, you can’t transfer the registration to the new owner.
+The new owner needs to register the tourist accommodation before they start operating the accommodation.